Witch’s Broom: A History, Uses & How to Make a Besom

 - If your broomstick falls over, company is coming

-- Jumping over a broom signified marital union in the Old South
+- Jumping over a broom signified marital union in the Old South and in England

 - Never sweep under someone’s feet, it causes bad luck